 Stars, of course, are just like us.
 Or so magazines would have us

-believe because, say, Ryan Gosling once wore Adidas.
+believe because, say, Ryan Gosling once wore a polo shirt.
 In reality,

 however, famous people bring with them a cultural cachet and a renown